roblanf/raspberrytrap/readme.md

 #### 4. Build the pi

-1. Put the pi board in the case, if you have a case
+1. Put the pi board in the case, if you have a case.
+Your case will depend on your needs, and what you have available.
+It is not strictly necessary.
+Our own build is detailed at the end of these instructions.

-2. Attach the camera, following the instructions
+2. Attach the camera, following the instructions included with the camera board

 3. Finish off the case